Female Hair Loss Treatment In Kolkata (Women Hair Fall)

 - Diffused Unpatterned Alopecia (DUPA) is where the hair thins diffusely without any specific pattern.
 These patients are generally not an ideal candidate for hair transplant.

-The Ludwing Scale for Female Hair Loss
+The Ludwing Scale for Female Hair Loss Or Women Hair Loss

 The Ludwig Scale uses 3 different parameters or types to diagnose the female hair loss severity.
 It not only helps patients but also physicians to understand better the three major factors in treatment and diagnose of female hair loss: